hagop-h/HabitTracker/README.md

 - **Flask** : A micro web framework for **Python**.
 - **Flask-SQLAlchemy** : **SQLAlchemy** support for **Flask**, providing easy database integration.

+Note : If you don't have **pip** installed, you can install it by following the instructions [here](https://pip.pypa.io/en/stable/installation/).

 ## Getting started

 Run the Flask application :